vinodthale/ImpactForce/README.md

 Direct numerical simulation summary

 Installation
 The code relies on Basilisk to model the Navier-Stokes equations.
-See the installation page for instructions. https:[//github.com/github/docs/labels/enhancement ](http://basilisk.dalembert.upmc.fr/)
+See the installation page for instructions. http://basilisk.dalembert.upmc.fr/

 Running the code
-# its recommend using sbatch script.
+Its recommend using batch script.